serodriguez68/react-cheatsheet-udemy-2019/README.md

 }

-// reduxForm is a function that replaces connect function from react-redux
+// reduxForm is a function that serves an similar purpose connect function from react-redux
+// but limited to redux-form instrumentation.
 //   - It maps the state of the redux store to the props of the component
 //   - It injects the necessary action creators
 // reduxForm receives a single object to configure it
-//   - 'form' can be any string to describe the purpose of the form export default reduxForm({
+//   - 'form' can be any string to describe the purpose of the form
+// @return The return of reduxForm(...)(StreamCreate) is a component that is our
+// component wrapped by reduxForm const formWrapped = reduxForm({
     form: 'streamCreate'
 })(StreamCreate);

+// To inject custom state or action creators (not related to redux-form), we
+// still need to use connect.
+export default connect(null, {createStream})(formWrapped);
 ```

 #### Client-side field validation